deepdas2607/FitPulse/README.md

 * Safer workouts with fewer injuries
 * Fitness accessible to beginners and older adults
-* Better food and health awareness
+* Improved food and health awareness

 ### Outcomes